bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_3/tutorial_3.md

   (local [(define subtree (tree simpler-input))]
     TODO)
 ```
+> Note: that is NOT a function definition in Sussman form.
+That is storing the result of running `(tree simpler-input)` in the local variable subtree

 * Finally, you need to fill in `TODO` with something that makes the subtree itself by assembling the two copies of the subtree with a trunk.
 Rather than make you fiddle for a long time, here's the basic structure, which is:

 ```racket